 Professor Arne Astrup

-Professor Arne Astrup is Head of Department of Nutrition, Exercise and Sports at the University of Copenhagen, where he oversees 300 staff and 1,200 students.
+Professor Arne Astrup is Director of the Healthy Weight Center, Novo Nordisk Foundation, Copenhagen.
 He has over 30 years’ experience in clinical research and has focused much of his research on appetite regulation, prevention and treatment of obesity, type 2 diabetes, cardiovascular disease, and diseases where nutrition and physical activity play a role.
 In 2018 Professor Astrup was named in Clarivate’s (Web of Science) list of the most cited researchers in the world.

 Kim Kesseler, RD